Big Eight Conference: Big Seven adds Colorado

+Big Eight adds Oklahoma State

-The final membership change happened ten years later, when Oklahoma A&M joined (or rejoined, depending on the source) the conference on June 1, 1957, and the conference became known as the Big Eight.
-That same year, Peters' title was changed to "Executive Secretary" of the conference.
+The final membership change happened ten years later, when Oklahoma A&M, newly renamed Oklahoma State, joined (or rejoined, depending on the source) the conference on June 1, 1957, and the conference became known as the Big Eight.
+However, Oklahoma State did not begin conference play until the 1958–59 season for basketball and the 1960 season for football.
+Peters' title was changed to "Executive Secretary" of the conference in 1957.
 He retired in June 1963 and was replaced by Wayne Duke, whose title was later changed to "Commissioner".

-In 1964, the conference legally assumed the name "Big Eight Conference".
+In 1964, the conference legally assumed the name Big Eight Conference.
 In 1968 the conference began a long association with the Orange Bowl, sending its champion annually to play in the prestigious bowl game in Miami, Florida, all except the 1974 Orange Bowl and the 1975 Orange Bowl.
-Instead, Big 8 representative Nebraska Cornhuskers played in the 1974 Cotton Bowl Classic and the 1974 Sugar Bowl.
+Instead, Big Eight representative Nebraska Cornhuskers played in the 1974 Cotton Bowl Classic and the 1974 Sugar Bowl (Oklahoma, which won the conference championship in 1973 and 1974, was banned from bowl games in those seasons as part of NCAA probation).

 Formation of the Big 12 Conference

 In the early 1990s, most of the colleges in Division I-A (now known as the Football Bowl Subdivision) were members of the College Football Association; this included members of the Big Eight and Southwest Conferences.
 Following a Supreme Court decision in 1984, the primary function of the CFA was to negotiate television broadcast rights for its member conferences and independent colleges.
-In February 1994, the Southeastern Conference announced that they, like the Big Ten, Pac-10, and Notre Dame before them, would be leaving the CFA and negotiate independently for a television deal that covered SEC schools only.
+In February 1994, the Southeastern Conference announced that they, like the Big Ten, Pac-10, and Notre Dame before them, would be leaving the CFA and negotiating independently for a television deal that covered SEC schools only.
 This led The Dallas Morning News to proclaim that "the College Football Association as a television entity is dead".
 More significantly, this change in television contracts ultimately would lead to significant realignment of college conferences, with the biggest change being the dissolution of the Big Eight and Southwest Conferences and the formation of the Big 12.

 After the SEC's abandonment of the CFA, the Southwest Conference and the Big Eight Conference saw potential financial benefits from an alliance to negotiate television deals, and quickly began negotiations to that end, with ABC and ESPN.
-Though there were complications over the next several weeks (some of which are detailed below), on February 25, 1994, it was announced that a new conference would be formed from the members of the Big Eight and four of the Texas member colleges of the Southwest Conference.
+On February 25, 1994, it was announced that a new conference would be formed from the members of the Big Eight and four of the Texas member colleges of the Southwest Conference.
 Though the name would not be made official for several months, newspaper accounts immediately dubbed the new entity the "Big 12".
 Charter members of the Big 12 included the members of the Big Eight plus Baylor, Texas, Texas A&M and Texas Tech.